kubernetes/kubernetes/docs/devel/automation.md

 Right now you have to ask a contributor (this may be you!) to re-run the test with "@k8s-bot test this"

-### How can I kick Shippable to re-test on a failure?
+### How can I kick Travis to re-test on a failure?

 Right now the easiest way is to close and then immediately re-open the PR.